Reference

 - AggregateRating

 - Schema.org structured data type that lets a page declare aggregated review scores.
-Often pulled from Trustpilot.
-Lifts AI Overview citation rate.
+PeptideClear does not use third-party review-platform data as a ranking input.

 - Speakable schema